|

 for up to 2 1/2 hours.
 Total trip distance could be 12 miles or up to

 activities can do this without problems.
+We do not go fast and we keep

 Being able to paddle efficiently helps.